tanvii-18/Admin-Panel/README.md

 # 🚀 Admin Panel – Full Stack MERN Dashboard

-A modern and scalable Admin Panel built using the MERN stack (MongoDB, Express, React, Node.js).
-This project provides role-based authentication, employee management, attendance tracking, and dashboard analytics in a clean and responsive interface.
+This Admin Panel is a scalable MERN stack application designed for managing users, employees, and attendance efficiently.
+It implements secure JWT authentication, role-based access control, and a clean, modern dashboard interface for streamlined administration.

 ## 🛠 Tech Stack